 – They were not in the US completely because their invoices were made in El Salvador.

-- I started to look for reviews and I was not alone, there were a lot of people thinking that they are going to disappear, people with trying to get answers to their hosting problems, delays on support, etc.
+– I started to look for reviews and I was not alone, there were a lot of people thinking that they are going to disappear, people trying to get answers to their hosting problems, delays on support, etc.

 MISTAKE #3 Don’t make backups

-Fortunately, This was a mistake that I didn’t make because of that feeling that night, but I want to remark how important is to have your own backups.
+Fortunately, This was a mistake that I didn’t make because of that feeling that night, but I want to remark how important it is to have your own backups.
 For example, this company said they make backups every two weeks, others make backups every week or every three days or even daily… but what if there is a failure or like in this case a dispute with the service? you cannot rely on their backups.